 What happens in case of an emergency ?

 We are prepared for any emergency situation and know how to handle it.
 Our guides are trained in first aid and can deal with most of the basic ailments that occur during trekking.
-Every client should have his own insurance before coming to Nepal for the case of an emergency situation.
+Every client should have his/her own insurance before coming to Nepal for the case of an emergency situation.